Portstewart F.C.: Stadium

 The club's home ground, Mullaghacall, was officially opened in 1997 by Harry Gregg MBE.
 A revamp in the Irish league saw a number of clubs demoted in 2008 into an interim league until ground improvements were completed.
 A new stand was built at Mullaghacall in 2009 and the club once again entered into the reformed Irish league.

-Mullaghacall is a regular host of the SuperCupNI.
+The Mullaghacall ground has regularly hosted games in the SuperCupNI youth tournament.